 Do you have customers in different parts of the world and are struggling to maintain unified communications?
-In this guide, we share everything there is to know about UIFN, or universal international freephone numbers.
+In this guide, we share everything there is to know about a UIFN or universal international freephone number.

 A Universal International Freephone Number, also known as UIFN, is a unique type of international toll free number that can be dialed the same across 45 different countries.
 These numbers enable customers to receive a single freephone number for multiple countries.
 The UIFN program is administered by the International Telecommunication Union.

 Benefits of Using a UIFN

 There are many benefits to getting a universal toll free number.
 Here are the top 3 reasons why you should get a UIFN.

 1. Global Coverage: UIFN is available in 45 different countries, so if your business conducts operations globally, then a universal toll free number can make your business accessible in multiple countries through a single number.

 2. One Number: Companies with multiple office locations or branches can easily benefit from a UIFN.
 For example, an international company with several branches, a small business with remote offices, or a university with global campuses.
 With a universal toll free number, you have one number that connects your entire business across the globe.

 3. Easy to Advertise: Plus, it is much easier to advertise for one number instead of multiple numbers for the different locations you are targeting.

 While there are many UIFN benefits, the technology does have some important restrictions to note.
 The most important restriction to note is the list of countries where UIFN is available.
 The second major UIFN restriction is mobile-accessibility.
 Finally, subscribers should consider that dial-out codes vary across countries.